hasura/issues/guide.md

 Going through this guide and setting this up on Hasura should take you about 15-10mins.

 Pre-requisites:
-- A Hasura account
+- A [Hasura](hasura.io) account: register/login [here](dashboard.hasura.io/register).
-- The hasura CLI
+- Follow the [instructions](dashboard.hasura.io/onboarding) to install and login with the hasura CLI.
-- Enable billing on Hasura (the free tier on Hasura will not be able to run metabase ☹️)
+- Enable billing on Hasura (the free tier on Hasura will not be able to run metabase).

 ### Step 1: Fork & clone this repo